nautilus-cyberneering/ai_assistant_roadmap/README.md

 ## Feature Areas

-The following is a list of our current product areas:
+The following is a list of our future product and service areas:

-- **code:** Code experiences (Repositories, Pull Requests, Gists)
-- **planning:** Planning and tracking tools (Issues, Projects)
-- **code-to-cloud:** Code-to-cloud DevOps (Actions, Packages)
-- **collaboration:** Collaboration features (Pages, Wikis, Discussions)
-- **security & compliance:** Code security and compliance features
-- **admin-server:** Administrative features specific to AI-Assitant Enterprise Server
-- **admin-cloud:** Administrative features specific to AI-Assitant Cloud
+- **infrastructure:** Large file repository management and storage
+- **training:** Training for new AI modules
+- **certification:** Certification service for new modules
+- **marketplace:** Tested and validated AI modules market place
+- **base-AI:** AI assistant base module
 - **communities:** Community and social features
 - **ecosystem:** Ecosystem and API features
 - **learning:** Education and learning features
 - **insights:** Continuous learning and insights features
 - **client-apps:** Client applications (Desktop, Mobile)
+- **ai-cloud:** AI-Assistant Cloud
 - **other:** Other features

 ## Feature

-The following is a list of our current features and products, with distinct labels for filtering:
+The following is a list of our future features and products, with distinct labels for filtering:

+- **modules:** AI-Assitant modules
 - **actions:** AI-Assitant Actions
 - **docs:** AI-Assitant Docs
 - **packages:** AI-Assitant Packages